dlannoye/nodejs-presentation/slides/nodes.md

 ## Basics
 * Read-Eval-Print loop - console
-..* Simply run `node` at the command line to launch node in this mode.
+	* Simply run `node` at the command line to launch node in this mode.
 * If you only need a couple of statements you can launch node in an non-interactive mode with a a list of statments using `node -e "..."`.
+	* Example:

 ```
 $ node -e "console.log(3 + 6); console.log(new Date());"